Quick Summary tl;dr

-And it is a difficult stigma to shed especially when popular studies like Dietary Approaches to Stop Hypertension (DASH) 1 surface with results that make claims to reductions in total cholesterol and blood pressure with a low fat high carbohydrate diet (30% fat, less than 7% saturated fat and 55% carbohydrate) (1).
+And it is a difficult stigma to shed especially when popular studies like Dietary Approaches to Stop Hypertension (DASH) 1 surface with results that claim to reduce in total cholesterol and blood pressure with a low-fat, high-carbohydrate diet (30% fat, less than 7% saturated fat and 55% carbohydrate) ( 1).

 Thirty-six men and women followed each of these three diets for about 16 months.
 Cardiovascular inflammation markers (apo A-1 and apo B), LDL/HDL lipoprotein particle size and concentration were measured.

 Higher Fat Diet Lowered Risk & Outperformed High-Carb Diet